Anadune Great Expectations

 The two girls in Raven's litter by Drake were just so similar, it was hard to pick which one should stay.
 Pip was the one Bilbo liked, and with losing him shortly before the 'who stays' decisions had to be made, it was as if he'd picked for me — so Pip stayed.

 While Pip works on her agility and herding basics, she's gone to a few conformation shows.
-So far, her showing has been a great success: she won Minor Puppy Bitch, Puppy Bitch, and was awarded Best Puppy in Show at the Midlands Border Collie Club championship show (May 2017) under judge Mike Kiff at her very first show.
+So far, her showing has been a great success: she had an amazing day in October 2017 at the Border Collie Club of Great Britain's Puppy of the Year event — Pip is BCCoGB's Puppy of the Year 2017!
+(Thank you to the two judges, Jean Entwistle and Penny Forster-Cooper.)
+Before this she won Minor Puppy Bitch, Puppy Bitch, and was awarded Best Puppy in Show at the Midlands Border Collie Club championship show (May 2017) under judge Mike Kiff at her very first show.
 Her critique read:

 A very attractive bitch with a beautiful head and expression.
 Well angulated shoulder, balanced rear angulation and lovely parallel hocks.
 Very free and easy movement.
 Showed with great maturity especially as this was her first show.A video of her moving in the ring can be seen here.